worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 Everything under `META-INF/` is metadata describing the packaged code, while the tree of class files corresponds to the compiled Java sources which you can see on [github](https://github.com/kungfoo/geohash-java).

+JARs can also include other files like static assets (e.g. images for a web app) or configuration files, which are called "resources".
+Most projects put these under a directory like `src/main/resources/blah.txt`, which will get bundled into the top level of the JAR like `/blah.txt.

 Many JVM tools understand JARs directly, meaning you **can use them directly as part of your classpath**:

 ```bash